jawah/charset_normalizer/README.md

 *\*\* : They are clearly using specific code for a specific encoding even if covering most of used one*<br>

+## ⭐ Your support

+*Fork, test-it, star-it, submit your ideas!
+We do listen.*

 ## ⚡ Performance

 This package offer better performance than its counterpart Chardet.
 Here are some numbers.